Devonta Smith Player Prop Bets for NFL Week 7 | Philadelphia vs. Las Vegas 10/24/2021

 Season Stats

-- Smith has seen the ball thrown his way two times in the red zone this season, 6.9% of his team's 29 red zone pass attempts.
+- With two targets in the red zone this season, Smith has been on the receiving end of 6.9% of his team's 29 red zone pass attempts.

-- The Eagles, who rank 19th in the NFL in points scored, have attempted a pass 61.3% of the time while running the football 38.7% of the time.
+- The Eagles have thrown the football in 61.3% of their plays from scrimmage this year while running the ball 38.7% of the time.
+This offensive attack ranks 19th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Smith's matchup with the Raiders.